sbarissonmez/vxlan-isis-deployment/README.md

 # VXLAN and ISIS Deployment
+The purpose of this project is to automate the data center network infrastructure of a corporate company using IS-IS and VXLAN communication protocols.

 ## VXLAN
 Virtual Extensible LAN (VXLAN) is a networking technology that enables the encapsulation of MAC-based Layer 2 Ethernet frames within Layer 3 UDP packets to aggregate and tunnel multiple Layer 2 networks across a Layer 3 infrastructure.
 This helps to provide greater scalability and flexibility in large-scale virtualized environments.
 VXLAN is capable of supporting up to 16 million logical networks and facilitates Layer 2 adjacency across IP networks.
 To enable broadcast, multicast, and unknown unicast traffic, a multicast transmission architecture is utilized.